 It’s worth noting that Visa credit cards’ interest rates aren’t actually set by Visa.
 The banks and credit unions that issue Visa credit cards control that.
 As a card network, Visa is more about where the card is accepted than anything else.

-Also keep in mind that you won’t have to worry about interest if you pay in full every month.
+Keep in mind that you won’t have to worry about interest if you pay in full every month.
 It’s definitely worth taking a look at this list of Visa cards as well to get a more comprehensive picture of their interest rates.

 Mastercard interest rates are 9.99% to 36%, depending on the card and each applicant’s creditworthiness.
 Nearly all Mastercard interest rates are variable rather than fixed.
 Variable rates are tied to an index rate, usually the prime rate that banks use for their most creditworthy customers.
 Setting specific interest rates is a card issuer’s job, though, not Mastercard’s.… read full answer